+13. Better firm performance with employees on the board?
 R. Øystein Strøm* 1.
 INTRODUCTION This chapter deals with the impact of co-determination1 upon firm performance.
 Two conflicting views on the benefits of co-determination exist.
 One says that co-determination increases firm performance, either because employee directors supply outside directors with information they would otherwise not have access to (Freeman and Reed, 1983; Blair, 1995), or because co-determination is a safeguard against dismissal, inducing employees to invest in firm-specific human capital (Zingales, 2000; Becht et al., 2003).
 The other view is that owners’ and employees’ interests are not aligned, and therefore allowing employees into the boardroom means that conflicting goals are pursued.
 When decision makers with different objectives share in the board’s decisions, its focus may become unclear (Tirole, 2001), its decision time longer (Mueller, 2003), and its decision quality inferior.2 The prediction is that firm performance will be lower than it could otherwise be.
 Even though co-determination is important in many European countries,3 few firm-level studies have been made of its firm performance impact.
 This chapter is an attempt to bring more academic research to the still under-researched (Goergen, 2007) comparison of firm performance in shareholder determined companies and co-determined companies.
-Earlier studies give mixed results, showing a negative impact in German firms (Fitzroy and Kraft, 1993; Schmid and Seger, 1998; and Gorton and Schmid, 2000, 2004), Canadian (Falaye et al., 2006), and Norwegian (Bøhren and Strøm, 2008), but a positive impact in a later German study (Fauver and Fuerst, 2006).
-Compared with former literature, the...
+Earlier studies give mixed results, showing a negative impact in German firms (Fitzroy and Kraft, 1993; Schmid and Seger, 1998; and Gorton and Schmid, 2000, 2004), Canadian (Falaye et al., 2006), and Norwegian (Bøhren and Strøm, 2008), but a positive impact in a later German study...

 You are not authenticated to view the full text of this chapter or article.